Syd Field: Career

 Field worked as a script reader in the 1970s.
-Field got his start in the shipping department of David L. Wolper Productions, where he later worked his way up to writer/researcher for the company's Biography series, hosted by reporter Mike Wallace, in the early 60's.
-By the release of the expanded edition for Screenplay 1994, he was credited as writer/producer at Wolper Productions.
+Field got his start in the shipping department of David L. Wolper Productions, where he later worked his way up to writer/researcher for the company's Biography series, hosted by reporter Mike Wallace, in the early '60s.
+By the release of the expanded edition for Screenplay (1994), he was credited as writer/producer at Wolper Productions though this writing focused on voice-over narration for documentary series rather than dramatic screenplays.

 Field was also a freelance screenwriter and script consultant.
-He wrote nine screenplays, one of which was produced as the Argentinian film, Los Banditos.
-Field wrote and produced the television series Men in Crisis in 1964 and the Vegas nightlife documentary, Spree, in 1967; the latter of which he also narrated.
+He wrote nine screenplays, one of which may have been produced as an Argentinian film titled Los Banditos.
+Field wrote and produced three episodes of the documentary television series Men in Crisis in 1964 and the Vegas nightlife documentary, Spree, in 1967, the latter of which he also narrated.

-He wrote Hollywood and the Stars, National Geographic, and Jacques Cousteau Specials from 1963 −1965 for David L. Wolper Productions.

 He was the head of story at Cinemobile System when founder Fouad Said decided to diversify the location services company into an entertainment studio.